 What words come to mind when you think of someone suffering from mental illness?
 “Psycho.
 Mental.
 Incompetent.
 Crazy.
-Unhinged," are the opening lines, said loudly, in the dark, of the new play Manic Monologues.
+Unhinged," are the opening lines, recited loudly, in the dark, of the new play Manic Monologues.
 Everyone has an idea in their head of what mental illness looks like.
-But when you think of that term, do you think of an ivy league student going for a PhD?
+But what do you imagine when you hear that term, do you imagine an ivy league student going for a PhD?

 Mental illness does not discriminate.
 In fact, a staggering 1 in 5 Americans deals with a mental health disorder in any given year, and a recent study has revealed that mental health disorders are on the rise for todays teens.
 Yet the stigma surrounding mental illness stifles meaningful conversation and further, prevents people from seeking help, which often leads to isolation, causing further harm.

 Zack Burton and his girlfriend Elisa Hofmeister know this feedback loop well and decided to do something about it.
 A few years ago, Zack experienced his first psychotic break while studying for his PhD qualifying exams at Stanford University and was subsequently diagnosed with bipolar disorder.
 On the road to recovery they were having trouble finding relatable stories of people living with mental illness and came to find out that three of their closest friends had actually had similar experiences.
 The stigma and shame were so bad, they didn’t even know about it.
 Something had to be done.
 Manic Monologues was born.